Friday May 20th & Saturday May 21st

 Bring your family and friends and join us each year as we remember the historical ambush of the infamous outlaws Bonnie & Clyde, with fun festivities, great food, music and authentic re-enactments.

-Each year the festival kicks off on Friday night with live enterainment and a dinner of authentic Louisiana Jambalaya at the Lion's Club around 6pm.
+Each year the festival kicks off on Friday night with live enterainment and a dinner of authentic Louisiana Jambalaya at either the Lion's Club or Gibsland Grill around 6pm.
+Location will be updated as soon as confirmed.
 Cost: $10.00 at the door.
 Following dinner is the Lorraine Joyner Historical Meeting featuring guest speakers which may include family members, historians and authors.

 The festival winds down around 4:30pm when everyone drives out to the actual ambush site for an authentic reenactment of the fateful day when Bonnie & Clyde were gunned down by the law.